hashimati/Service-Requests-Offers-Microservices/README.md

     ACCEPTED, REJECTED, SENT;
 }
 ```
-Based on Request class, we will implement two classes.The fiest one is RequestService to handle the requests object.
-The second class is RequestController which exposes the REST servies that are related to Requests objects.
-Before starting the implemenation of the RequestsServices class, we need to configure MongoDB instance's URI in application.yml file.
-The MongoDB instance is lestining on port 27017.
+Based on the Request class, you will implement two classes.
+The first one is RequestService to handle the requests object.
+The second class is RequestController which exposes the REST services that are related to Requests objects.
+Before starting the implementation of the RequestsServices class, configure MongoDB instance's URI in the application.yml file.
+The MongoDB instance is listening on port 27017.
 These are the database information

 | host | Port | Database Name | Request Collection | Offer Collection |
 | --- | --- | --- | --- | --- |